thegetty/quire-docs/content/documentation/zooming-images.md

   iiif: "https://data.getty.edu/museum/api/iiif/671108/info.json"
 ```

-The image can then be added to your Markdown files using the `q-figure-zoom` shortcode.
+The image can then be added to your Markdown files using the `q-figure-zoom` shortcode, as shown below.
 This will display the static image on the page, and then when clicked, will open the figure viewer for the fully zoomable IIIF version.
+(See the page on [*Figure Images*](/documentation/figure-images/) for more information on the `figures.yml` file and other figure shortcodes.)

 ```go
 {{</* q-figure-zoom id="irises" */>}}